Save up to 40% on Valentine's Day bouquets and gifts at 1-800-Flowers

 Perfect for the person who isn’t crazy about a big bouquet of flowers — or if you want to gift some no-fuss green for their home — this succulent box fits perfectly on desktops, nightstands and countertops.

-Bouquet of 12 Premium Long Stem Red Roses ($51.99, originally $64.99; 1800flowers.com)
+Bouquet of 12 Premium Long-Stem Red Roses ($51.99, originally $64.99; 1800flowers.com)

 It’s a classic for a reason.
 You can’t go wrong with an elegant bouquet of long-stem red roses.